Swim lessons

 About

-The academy teaches children, adults, and families through ongoing one-on-one instruction, with safety and skill progression at the center of the work.
-Its teaching model follows a clear sequence that includes communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics.
+Today, Cannonball serves children, adults, and families through primarily one-on-one instruction, with additional options for caregiver water acclimation, technique work, and competitive development.
+The academy teaches swimming as a life skill first, using a repeatable process that emphasizes communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics.

 Learning to swim is a process, not an event.